 They’re Afraid of Admitting They Don’t Have Control

 Awareness of a problem often comes by slow degrees.
-Maybe you realize you use drugs and alcohol a lot but don’t really see it causing problems or maybe you explain it away by saying you’ve just been under a lot of stress lately.
+Maybe you realize you use drugs and alcohol a lot but don’t really see it causing problems or maybe you to explain it away by saying you’ve just been under a lot of stress lately.

 Typically, something will happen that makes your substance use impossible to ignore, perhaps an accident or a breakup.
 When someone gets to the point where drugs and alcohol are clearly causing them problems, you might think they will surely accept help but instead, they might insist on getting sober their own way.